swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 `celestial-bodies-classifier` project, and inspect the latest drift report.
 New snapshots appear every time the workflow runs.

-Download the JSON drift summary from Google Cloud Storage:
+Download the JSON drift summary from the storage bucket:

 ```sh title="Execute the following command(s) in a terminal"
 gcloud storage cat gs://<gcs_bucket_name>/monitoring/report.json | python -m json.tool